RoyalIcing/dovetail/README.md

 While not trying to be the fastest HTML producer possible, Dovetail aims to be faster than `html/template` to parse and execute.

-Run `make test_bench` to see how Dovetail performs to produce a variety of HTML components:
+Run `make test_bench` to see how Dovetail performs to produce a variety of HTML components.
+Here are results on a 2016 15″ MacBook Pro:

 ```
 go test -p 1 -timeout 30s -bench="Bench" -benchmem -v -run "Bench" ./...